brikrey67/http-mvc-intro-rails/README.md

 </details>

-### Break (10 minutes / 11:00)
+### Break (10 minutes / 1:00)

 ### What Does a Rails App Look Like?
-(5 minutes / 11:05)
+(5 minutes / 1:05)

-As soon as we generate a Rails app, you can see there are already many folders and files generated from just the one command (`rails new`)
+As soon as we generate a Rails app, you can see there are already many folders and files generated from just the one command, `rails new`...

 ![Rails folder structure](images/rails_folders.png)

-While all these files may be daunting at first, you're already familiar with many of these components from your work with Sinatra.
-Additionally, you can ignore a lot of the other stuff until you need to incorporate some weird gem or dependency.
-So we started learning about *"convention over configuration"* during the class for Active Record.
+While all these files may be daunting at first, you're already familiar with an MVC file structure from your work with Express.
+For the time being, you can ignore a lot of the other configuration files until you have a need to customize your app or incorporate some specific functionality or gem.

 As we scale to a Rails size application, We can quickly see the need for conventions in such a massive framework.
 Specifically for folder and file structure, Rails can be quite particular about how we name things.
 Throughout this week we'll be going through a bunch of different conventions we need to follow.

 The first folder we'll talk about is the `app` folder...

 ![Rails app folder](images/rails_app.png)

 This folder is the the most important folder in your entire application.
 It will contain most of the programs functionality.

 - **`assets`**: this will be where all of your CSS, JS, and image files belong.
 - **`controllers`**: this folder will contain all controllers.
 - **`models`**: this folder will contain our models.
 - **`views`**: this folder contains all of the views in this application.

 The `bin` folder contains binstubs.
 We're not going over this in the scope of this class, but basically they're used as wrappers around ruby gem executables - like `pry` - to be used in lieu of `bundle exec`.
 Their purpose is to prepare the environment for the executable.

 The `config` is another folder that's pretty important.
 The file you'll most be visiting is `routes.rb` This is the router in rMVC.

 The `db` folder is one you'll be working in for a bit of time as well.
 This contains the schema and seed files.
 Additionally, it will also contain your migrations, which you'll be going over in the next class.

 In the root directory of the application you will also see a `Gemfile` and, if you've run `bundle install`, `Gemfile.lock`

-### You Do: Setup Commands (10 minutes / 11:15)
+### You Do: Setup Commands (10 minutes / 1:15)

 > 5 minutes exercise.
 5 minutes review.

-The following are commands that we always run when creating and updating a Rails application.
+The following are commands that are often run when setting up a Rails application.
 Your task is to run these in order and, based on the context clues (e.g., terminal output), figure out what they're doing.
-You answers don't need to be technical - keep it high level.
+You answers don't need to be technical - keep it high-level or general.

 | Command | What does it do? |
 |---------|------------------|